Facing a winter during the coronavirus pandemic

 7. Putting up walls - when we are busy with work or struggling with family things it’s easy to but blinkers on and withdraw from friends and family.
 If you feel yourself pulling back from work, or people bring it to your attention – use this as an opportunity to look again at your wellbeing.

 8. Getting pushed around by others - sometimes when we feel a bit lost or overwhelmed we can allow ourselves to be directed by others.
 Sometimes that’s a good thing – our friends and family help us through.
-It can be hard to resist friends who want you to break rules on social distancing or meeting for example.
-It can also lead to feeling trapped in toxic relationships or obliged to help people that aren’t good for you.
+It can be hard to resist friends who want you to break rules on social distancing for example.
+It can also lead to feeling trapped in toxic relationships.

 9. Going to excess - our research has told us that some people are using alcohol, overeating, over spending and illegal drugs to cope with stress.
 Try and keep an eye on your drinking, what you are eating and what you are spending.
 If things are getting of control, find a helpline or speak to someone you trust.